HK47196/result/README.md

 ```

 The temporary that is propagated to context ceases to exist at the end of the
-full expression containing the call([class.temporary]), and the lifetime is not
+full expression containing the call([[class.temporary\]][u1]), and the lifetime
-extended by an rvalue reference/const reference as you may unintuitively
+is not extended by an rvalue reference/const reference as you may unintuitively
 believe.

 I may change it in the future for rvalue member functions to instead return by